ehlvg/skye/README.md

 -   `/getprompt`: Displays the current system prompt for the current chat.
 -   `/start`: Introduces the bot and lists available commands.
 -   `/resetcontext`: Clears the chat history context for the current chat.
+-   `/model`: Shows available models for your tier and allows selection.
+-   `/profile`: Shows your current tier, usage limits, and subscription status.
+-   `/upgrade`: Initiates the upgrade process to Plus tier.

+## Subscription Tiers

+### Lite Tier (Free)
+- 10 messages per day
+- 50 messages per month
+- Access to basic models:
+  - GPT-4.1
+  - Gemini 2.5 Flash

+### Plus Tier (300 Stars/month)
+- 50 messages per day
+- 500 messages per month
+- Access to all models:
+  - GPT-4.1
+  - Gemini 2.5 Flash
+  - Gemini 2.5 Pro
+  - GPT-4 Mini

 ## Persistence

-The bot uses a file named `database.json` in the project directory to store chat context and system prompts.
+The bot uses a file named `database.json` in the project directory to store chat context, system prompts, and user data.
 This file will be automatically created and updated by the bot.
 Do not manually edit this file while the bot is running.

 ## Running on a Server